 The students of the Amisk Community School will be learning from devices powered by the sun.
 The array is being installed in 2 separate phases in congruence with AISP funding.
 This groundbreaking First Nation solar project is one of the first to receive funding from the Alberta Indigenous Solar Program.
 It is a true testament of what a community can accomplish when they come together.

 Phase I features 30 Canadian Solar panels ballast mounted at 10 degrees oriented due south for optimum solar harvest.
 The ballast mounting method negates the need for any roof penetrations thus leaving the roof warranty intact.

 Extensive electrical work was required by Kuby Renewable Energy in order to safely handle the new solar PV loads.
-Both Phase I and Phase II buildings were signed off by Professional Engineers registered with APEGA.
+Both Phase I and Phase II buildings were signed off by 3rd Party Professional Engineers registered with APEGA.

 64 Canadian Solar modules were installed for Phase II in July 2017 bringing the total capacity to 24.9kW.
 The array will produce upwards of 24,000kWh/yr and will provide clean energy for the students of Amisk Community School.

 This solar array will offset over 15 tons of carbon emissions EVERY YEAR.

 In addition to the solar panel installation, Kuby Energy provided in-class and hands-on training to the community members of Beaver Lake Cree Nation.